Chapter 7 : The Festive Feel

 “Yeah, that might be a good idea.”
 She nodded in agreement before marching over to her husband.

 Not wanting to look like a loner, I wandered over to Remus and Sirius who were muttering conspiratorially to one another.
 “It doesn’t look like you two up too much good.”
-I smirked at them.

 “Dear Tonks, you should know that though they called us master pranksters, that title is very much undeserved and we never do anything bad,” Sirius joked.